stanford-crfm/levanter/docs/design/Ray-Job-Manager.md

 Above we discussed dealing with the TPU lockfile.
 The only real remaining issues are:

 * you have to use `--privileged` to use TPUs.
-* There's a bug in Ray's Docker support that [causes the `TPU-XXX-head` resource to be assigned to all workers](https://github.com/ray-project/ray/pull/47777), not just the leader.
+* There's a bug in Ray's Docker support that [causes the `TPU-<TPU_TYPE>-head` resource to be assigned to all workers](https://github.com/ray-project/ray/pull/47777), not just the leader.
 We have a patch.